Here Are Need-To-Know Food Truck Costs (and How to Save Money)

-When you’re launching your business and dealing with lots of other startup costs, it might make more sense for you to lease appliances while you figure out what you really need and build up the capital to reinvest in your food truck.
+When you’re launching your business and dealing with lots of other food truck costs, it might make more sense for you to lease appliances while you figure out what you really need and build up the capital to reinvest in your food truck.

 Operational costs of a food truck

-The greatest costs associated with running a food truck have nothing to do with the food.
+The greatest food truck costs associated with running your business have nothing to do with the food.
 Gas, insurance (auto liability, general liability, workers’ compensation, etc.), permits, licenses, maintenance, equipment, and supplies are all major considerations when creating a budget and figuring out how you’ll turn a profit.

 As noted above, the average cost of permits and licenses in the top-19 food truck cities is $1,864.
 Fuel and maintenance costs vary, but average around $500 and $1,000, respectively.
 There’s also the cost of implementing a restaurant point-of-sale system.